web-illinois/ilw-header/README.md

 - Limit links to 3 or fewer.
 - Only one level of links is allowed.
 Additional levels of lists may not be displayed.
 - The nav element must have an accessible name (e.g. "Utility").

+## Form login and logout

+Either the links slot or the search slot may contain login information for applications.
+If this is the case, you can use the following format

+- A `<div>` or `<form>` with an appropriate aria-label attribute
+- An optional `<span>` that has a the user that is logged in
+- An `<a>` or `<button>` that goes to the application's login or logout area.
+This may be a submit form.
+- If this is a form, you may include additional hidden form elements